 - 2 years full time / 4 years part time

 - Parkville campus located in the heart of Melbourne city

 - Available to domestic and international students.

-- Start Year Intake - February and Spring Intake - August
+- Summer Intake - February and Spring Intake - September

 The Master of Social Work at the University of Melbourne offers an outstanding graduate course of study.
 You will benefit from our research-led teaching, based on up-to-date data allowing you to apply the most relevant theory to your social work practice.